-Ade Ward, a business owner, website developer, and website administrator from Sheffield, in the UK.
+Ade Ward, a business owner, website developer and administrator from Sheffied, UK.

-Having studied online communications for way too long, and being slightly addicted to the subject I decided that writing a communications blog might help to exorcise some of the communications demons which are taking up too much space in my small but humble brain.
+Having studied online communications for way too long, and being slightly addicted to the subjectof communications and infleunce, I decided that writing a communications blog might help to exorcise some of the communications demons which are taking up too much space in my small but humble brain.
 According to many people (but false) we only use around ten percent of our brain’s capacity.
 If this was the case then a good ninety percent of mine is full of stuff relating to online communications.
 You might feel that this would be a great advantage, but let us be honest; there is more to life than reading, writing, and analysing communications.

 Anyway, enough of the waffle, welcome to Ade Ward’s website about online communications, I will endeavour to keep adding more content on a regular basis, so make sure you bookmark the site and keep checking, or add your email to the box on the right and hit subscribe..